 2. Pain and Numbness: When prostate cancer turns aggressive, it can spread to other parts of the body, especially the bones.
 This can result in pain in the pelvic region, back, and chest.
 In certain cases, it can spread to the spinal cord and lead to loss of feeling in your legs and bladder.

 3. Blood in Urine or Semen and Sexual Problems: Blood in your urine or semen can be a sign of prostate cancer.
 It is important to see a doctor immediately if you notice this symptom.
 Prostate cancer can also cause impotence or erectile dysfunction in males.

-Keep in mind that the symptoms mentioned above may also be caused by other ailments that affect the prostate, such as benign prostatic hyperplasia (BPH) and prostatitis.
+Keep in mind that the symptoms mentioned above are more commonly caused by other ailments that affect the prostate, such as benign prostatic hyperplasia (BPH) and prostatitis.
 Having these symptoms doesn’t necessarily mean you have cancer.
-Consult your doctor to understand what is causing them.
+Please consult your doctor to understand what is causing them.

 As with every other ailment, it is important to be aware of your symptoms and get diagnosed on time.
 Doctors recommend that you get screened for prostate cancer regularly once you hit your fifties.
 If caught on time, prostate cancer can be treated effectively.

 Next 6 Signs and Symptoms of Cervical Cancer in Wom...